je-jo/turing-self-care-center/README.md

 - [x] When the message appears, the mediation icon disappears from the message area.

 2. User never sees a repeated message (CYOA)
-- [ ] Use JavaScript to ensure that the user never sees a repeated message until they’ve seen them all.
+- [x] Use JavaScript to ensure that the user never sees a repeated message until they’ve seen them all.
-- [ ] After they’ve seen them all they should be notified that they will now start seeing repeat messages.
+- [x] After they’ve seen them all they should be notified that they will now start seeing repeat messages.

+### Wins & Challenges

+Learned about cloning an array and not to change the value of function parameter.

 ### Helpful Links: